 - 1. Crockett 5 & Dime - 2. ca. 1900; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 This was Crockett five and dime and also Ellison Grocery.
 In recent years it has housed various boutiques and a florist.
 Currently it is a boutique for women and men's clothing.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977